Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography

 \subsubsection{$1\to2$ Copy-Protection Secure Construction of Coladangelo et al. \cite{CLLZ21}}

-As a warm-up, we will discuss the $1\to2$ copy-protection secure construction and its proof given by \cite{CLLZ21} based on coset states, which also forms the base of our construction.
+As a warm-up, we will recall the $1\to2$ copy-protection secure construction based on coset states, given by \cite{CLLZ21}, which also forms the base of our construction.

-A coset state \cite{CLLZ21} is a state of the form $\sum_{a \in A}(-1)^{\langle s', a \rangle}\ket{a + s} =: \ket{A_{s, s'}}$ where $A \subseteq \F_2^n$ is a subspace and $s, s' \in \F_2^n$. \cite{CLLZ21, CV22} showed that coset states satisfy a property called \emph{strong monogamy-of-entanglement (MoE)}, which is as follows.
-While it is easy to see that measuring this state in computational or Hadamard basis will destroy the information in the other one, our requirement is even more strict: Informally, we require that no efficient adversary can obtain vectors in both $A + s$ and $A^\perp + s'$ simultaneously, even with access to the membership oracles for $A + s, A^\perp + s'$.
-More formally, consider the following game between an adversary tuple $\adve_0, \adve_1, \adve_2$ and a challenger.
-Challenger uniformly at random samples a subspace $A \subseteq \F_2^n$ of dimension $n/2$ and elements $s, s' \in \F_2^n$, and submits $\ket{A_{s,s'}}$ and $\io(A+s), \io(A^\perp + s')$ to the adversary $\adve_0$, where we overload the notation to let $A+s, A^\perp+s'$ also denote the membership checking programs in these cosets.
+A coset state \cite{CLLZ21, VZ21} is a state of the form $\sum_{a \in A}(-1)^{\langle s', a \rangle}\ket{a + s} =: \ket{A_{s, s'}}$ where $A \subseteq \F_2^n$ is a subspace and $s, s' \in \F_2^n$. \cite{CLLZ21, CV22} showed that coset states satisfy a property called \emph{strong monogamy-of-entanglement (MoE)}, which is as follows.
+Consider the following game between an adversary tuple $\adve_0, \adve_1, \adve_2$ and a challenger.
+Challenger uniformly at random samples a subspace $A \subseteq \F_2^n$ of dimension $n/2$ and elements $s, s' \in \F_2^n$, and submits $\ket{A_{s,s'}}$ and the obfuscated programs\footnote{Here, we overload the notation to let $A+s$ also denote the program that takes as input a vector $v$ and outputs $1$ if $v \in A + s$, and $0$ if not, and similarly for $A^\perp+s$.} $\io(A+s), \io(A^\perp + s')$ to the adversary $\adve_0$.